UK man arrested in Spain, charged in US with Twitter hack

 It was not immediately clear if O’Connor had a lawyer, although in prior interviews he has denied wrongdoing.

 During the high-profile security breach a year ago, fake tweets were sent from the accounts of Barack Obama, Joe Biden, Mike Bloomberg and a number of tech billionaires including Amazon’s then-CEO Jeff Bezos, Microsoft co-founder Bill Gates and Tesla CEO Elon Musk.
+The bogus tweets asked followers of the high-profile accounts to send Bitcoin payments.

 A Florida teenager was sentenced in March to three years in prison for his role in the hacking operation.
 Graham Ivan Clark pleaded guilty to multiple fraud charges as part of a deal with Hillsborough County prosecutors.